 Controller 0x69: Transpose down

-Identical to controller 0x68 (Transpose up) only of course in the opposite direction.
+Identical to controller 0x68 (Transpose up) only of course in the opposite direction, and again only affecting the channel the controller is issued on.

 Some songs don't always send keyoffs after a keyon, or they send them out of order (e.g. note 1 on, delay, note 2 on, note 1 off, delay, note 2 off.)
 If you don't check this you'll end up switching a note off too early (in the above example the "note 1 off" should *not* switch off "note 2" that was switched on just before it.) song_9.cmf from the first episode of Xargon is an excellent example of this, right at the start of the song.